LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/merge.rst

    >>>>>>> dec-point

 We now have two properly formatted methods.
 Fantastic!
-Now we need to decide how which changes to keep.
+Now we need to decide which changes to keep.
 In this instance, select ``Accept Both`` or ``Take both``.
 Now the ``NumberChecks`` class has three separate methods.
 All have the correct number of brackets.